Keyboard shortcuts

 .add_plugins(PhysicsPlugins::default().with_length_unit(100.0))

-// Add our systems and run the app!
+// Add your systems and run the app!

 .add_systems(Startup, startup)